luiscarlosgph/how-to/autofs/README.md

 Configure
 ---------

 1. Add the public SSH key of the local `root` user to the `~/.ssh/authorized_keys` of the remote user in the SSH server.
+The `autofs` daemon runs as root so root should have seamless access to the remote account in the SSH server.

 2. Create folder where all the mounted resources will be: `$ mkdir ~/mounts`